mongodb/mongo-go-driver/docs/migration-2.0.md

 #### Distinct

-As of v2, the Distinct collection method will return a struct that can be decoded, similar to `Collection.FindOne`.
+The `Distinct()` collection method returns a struct that can be decoded, similar to `Collection.FindOne`.
 Instead of iterating through an untyped slice, users can decode same-type data using conventional Go syntax.

 If the data returned is not same-type (i.e. `name` is not always a string) a user can iterate through the result directly as a `bson.RawArray` type: